Skip to main content

 Is Claude free to use?

 There is a free version of Claude with daily usage limits.
-Claude Pro costs around £17 per month and removes those limits.
-You do not need to pay to try it and judge whether it suits you.
+Claude Pro removes those limits and is billed at $20 a month plus VAT, which usually works out between £19.50 and £21 depending on the exchange rate.
+Unlike ChatGPT, Anthropic does not offer a fixed pound price, so the exact amount on your card can vary slightly each month.
+You do not need to pay to try Claude and judge whether it suits you.

 Can Anthropic staff read my conversations?